Iron Mountain – Western Europe

 Grey Fleet: 200

-Iron Mountain is a global leader in storage and information management services serving 156,000 customers in 36 countries on five continents.
-It is publicly traded on the New York Stock Exchange is an S&P 500 company and a member of the Fortune 1000 (currently ranked: 712).
+Today, Iron Mountain is the global leader in storage and information management services serving more than 220,000 customers in more than 50 countries on six continents.
+It is publicly traded on the New York Stock Exchange, is an S&P 500 company, and a member of the FORTUNE 1000 (currently ranked: 649).
+Iron Mountain has 24,000 employees in more than 1,400 locations worldwide, with revenues of nearly $4B.

 Leadership in fleet safety